wh0lock/CS120-Final-Game/README.md

 Primary class.
 Subclassed from simpleGE.Scene.
 Visual attributes:
     - player - an instance of the Player class
-    - lblQuestion - an instance of the Question class
+    - lblQuestion - an instance of the LblQuestion class
     - choiceA - an instance of the ChoiceA class
     - choiceB - an instance of the ChoiceB class
     - lblResult - an instance of the LblResult class